What is mental health case management?

+What is mental health case management?

 Upstream Psychiatric Assessment Clinic

 Our clinic offers a psychiatric assessment service designed to reduce lengthy wait times & increase access to mental health services in our community.

 That means faster access to support when help is most needed.

 The Upstream Psychiatric Assessment Clinic (UPAC) provides indirect psychiatric assessment consultation to community partner agencies agencies.
-This service is provided under contract by Dr. Raj Bhatla, Chief of Psychiatry, of the Royal Ottawa Health Care Group, in addition to a team of youth and adult psychiatrists.
+This service is provided under contract with The Royal Ottawa Health Care Group, in addition to a team of youth and adult psychiatrists.
 The scope of the Upstream Psychiatric Assessment Clinic is limited to participation in case conferences and client-centered consultation.

 What is Sessional Funding?